Iliopsoas Muscle Problems Can Mimic Low Back Pain, Hip Pain, And Leg Pain

 There are times when back strain symptoms do not improve in a reasonably short time regardless of treatment and the condition gradually gets worse.
 The pain seems to spread to surrounding areas in the front of the hip, leg and even mid or upper back areas.
 It is possible that there is a problem with an iliopsoas muscle spasm or damage leading to a psoas syndrome.
 It can accompany other conditions affecting the low back and be the main cause of chronic or long standing low back pain.

-Pain from the psoas muscle will often present as lower back pain and referral areas include the front of the thigh.
-The psoas muscle can be considered as a pain source in athletes, office workers or anyone who spends much of their day sitting.
-Psoas syndrome is thought to be prevalent in certain sports including soccer, dance, and hockey.
+Pain from the muscle will often present as lower back pain and referral areas include the front of the thigh.
+The psoas can be considered as a pain source in athletes, office workers or anyone who spends much of their day sitting.
+The syndrome is thought to be prevalent in certain sports including soccer, dance, and hockey.

 When the iliopsoas is overworked, or too weak to handle the stress imposed on it, it can go into spasm or tears in the muscle may leave scar tissue causing pain and weakness.
 This can cause many of the surrounding muscles to compensate and become tight and painful as well.
 These muscles can pull the spine out of alignment and may lead to disc herniation, usually at the L4-L5 level.

-Strain or spasm of the psoas which leads to dysfunction is the most common reason for a psoas syndrome.
+Strain or spasm of the psoas which leads to chronic dysfunction is the most common reason for the syndrome.

 A position which shortens the muscle for long periods can cause spasm.
 This can happen if you sleep in the fetal position, sit for long periods or when working in a kneeling or crouching position.
 While a psoas strain (tear) can happen when the muscle is forcefully contracted.
 This can happen when you run uphill, do a straight leg sit-up or kicking like playing soccer or martial arts.